-Wondering how to get a Maryland real estate license and launch a new career in today’s fast-paced real estate market?
-We’ll walk you through the four easy steps, which include 60 hours of prelicensing education, passing Maryland’s real estate exam, applying for your Maryland real estate license, and finding a brokerage to hire you.
+Wondering how to get a Maryland real estate license and launch a new career in today’s fast-paced market?
+We’ll walk you through the four easy steps to becoming an agent in Maryland, which include 60 hours of prelicensing education, passing the real estate exam, applying for your license, and finding a brokerage to hire you.

 How to Get a Maryland Real Estate License in 4 Easy Steps

-To be eligible for a Maryland real estate license, you need need to be at least 18 years old and of good character and reputation.
+To be eligible for a Maryland real estate license, you need to be:

 The first step in getting your real estate license in Maryland is to choose a school.
 The Maryland Real Estate Commission provides a spreadsheet of all the authorized real estate schools in the state, as well as the pass rate for each school.
-To narrow your search, you can refer to our buyer’s guide of the 5 Best Real Estate Schools in Maryland for 2021.
+To narrow your search, you can refer to our buyer’s guide of the 4 Best Real Estate Schools in Maryland.

-It’s important to realize that working as a real estate agent is more about contracts and finance than landscaping and staging.
+It’s important to realize that real estate education is often more about contracts and finance than landscaping and staging.
 Here are the basics of what your real estate prelicensing course will cover:

 - Property ownership